readmeio/marketplace/components/Windows/readme.md

 ## Overview

-This component brings a retro Windows vibe to your docs.
+Bring a retro Windows vibe to your docs.

 ![Windows](windows.png)